crisfervil/DynamicsNode/readme.md

 # Supported CRM versions
 Tested in CRM 2013 and CRM Online so far.

-Volunteers to run the integration tests in other versions are welcome :)
+Volunteers to run the integration tests on other versions are more than welcome :)

 # Use it as an integration tests tool